simonhackler/svelte-stripe-table/README.md

 2. Import the components into your Svelte files.
 3. Fetch your Stripe Price objects (which should include Product data expanded) from your backend.
 4. Pass the data to the `PricingTable` component.
+5. Refer to `src/routes/pricing-table` for a reference implementation.

 Make sure your Stripe Products have `marketing_features` set if you want to display a list of features for each plan.
 You can also add a `pill` entry in the product's `metadata` to display a small badge above a pricing option (e.g., "Most Popular").